docdevel2/writing/music-api/music-database-api.md

 ## Music APIs

-Several well known music services provide REST API database access to musicians and to partners who want to integrate their content and/or music into commercial products.
+Several well known music services provide RESTful API database access to musicians and to partners who want to integrate their content and/or music into commercial products.

 Spotify for example, provides an API that allows hardware partners to develop applications for home audio systems, music players, headphones, and other internet-enabled devices.